Research

 Atmospheric transport and jet streams

-A variety of gases and particulates are transported on large scales by the atmosphere, affecting atmospheric chemistry and air quality.
+Gases and particulates are transported on large scales by the atmosphere, affecting atmospheric chemistry, air quality, and climate.
 I am particularly interested in:

-- The effects of global warming on the behavior of the atmospheric jet streams.
-I am developing an improved jet tracking algorithm (called JetLag) in collaboration with Jezabel Curbelo to take a new look at this issue.
+- Long-term changes in the behavior of the jet streams.
+I am developing an improved jet tracking algorithm (called JetLag) in collaboration with Dr. Jezabel Curbelo to take a new look at this issue.

 Emergence of climate signals